-Aotearoa New Zealand is located in the Souther Hemisphere, which means that February is the last month of summer.
+Aotearoa New Zealand is located in the Souther Hemisphere, which means that January is summer.
 Daytime temperatures will be warm and humid, meaning runners should wear light, moisture-wicking clothing.
 It will be chilly before the sun rises, so warm overclothes are recommended at the start.
 Remember your sunscreen and sunglasses!

 The First Light Marathon features two distances: